 On Veterans Day, all who fought for America are honored with local and national celebrations.
-As a supporter of military personnel and their families, we have nearly 100 H&R Block offices on military bases around the world and offices on more than 50 military bases across the U.S. And, in tax season 2012, we’re proud to have prepared 43% of all active, reserve and retired service members’ tax returns.
+As a supporter of military personnel and their families, we have nearly 100 H&R Block offices on military bases around the world and offices on more than 50 military bases across the U.S. And, every tax season, we’re proud to have prepared thousands of all active, reserve and retired service members’ tax returns.

 If you’ve served our country, it’s important to understand the different types of pay you receive, eligibility for certain tax breaks, and your filing rules and deadlines.
 Read on to learn more about military taxes now…